das-dias/PyMUST/README.md

 ## Installation
 The package works in OsX, Linux and Windows (but parallelism might not be available on Windows).
 We recommend installing it in a separate conda environment.

-To install pymust with its dependencies (matplotlib, scipy, numpy), you can directly install from pip:
+You can install the latest release using pip:
+> python3 -m pip install PyMUST

+Alternatively, if you recent version from github:
 > pip install git+https://github.com/creatis-ULTIM/PyMUST.git

-Alternatively, you can install from the test pypi using the following instruction:
-> python3 -m pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple/ PyMUST
+If the other options fail, you can download directly the source folder, and add it to the python path (adding this to the beginning of your scripts / notebooks).
+This solution should be avoided if possible.
+> import sys
+> sys.path.append('yourabsolutepath/to/pymust/src') # The folder separators can be different in @indows

 ## Main functions
 Please refer to the Matlab documentation
 - Transducer (getparam)
 - Simulation (simus, pfield)
+- Beamforming (dasmtx)
-- Bmode and Dopplerformation from radiofrequencies (tgc, rf2iq, bmode, iq2doppler)
+- Bmode and Doppler formation from radiofrequencies (tgc, rf2iq, bmode, iq2doppler)

 ## Examples
 In the folder "examples", you have python notebooks ilustrating the main functionalities of PyMUST.
 They are the same as the ones available in the Matlab version.